 The cloud has positively altered the fundamental nature of computing and how business gets done.
-Megatrends in Big Data and business analytics are transforming the way that data center and enterprise systems are creating, moving and consuming massive amounts of data.

-The sheer amount of data combined with the world’s growing appetite for real-time information is putting tremendous pressure on data center and enterprise servers – particularly on the performance and capacity of their memory systems.
+Megatrends in AI, Big Data and business analytics are transforming the way that hyperscale data centers and enterprise systems create, move and consume massive amounts of data.
+This sheer amount of data combined with the world’s growing appetite for real-time information puts tremendous pressure on data center and enterprise servers – particularly on the performance and capacity of their memory systems.

-Here at Rambus, we’ve developed industry-leading memory and SerDes IP cores and memory interface chips for the most demanding and challenging of systems, pushing the boundaries of performance for next-gen cloud- and enterprise-based infrastructure.
+Here at Rambus, we’ve developed industry-leading memory and SerDes IP cores and memory interface chips for the most demanding and challenging of systems, pushing the boundaries of performance for next-generation cloud and enterprise infrastructure.

 The demands on server performance continue to increase at a tremendous pace.
 New requirements from large in-memory databases that are powering today’s cloud services and advanced analytics tools are arriving just as the impact of Moore’s Law is starting to slow.
 One key new opportunity is for high-speed server memory interface chipsets, which enable high-speed memory performance without compromising on memory capacities.
 Companies looking to optimize their server memory architecture designs, and improve their overall server performance and reliability, should give serious consideration to optimized DDR4 memory interface chipsets, which enhance the performance of server memory modules.